NikoCat233/AU-Verify-Docs/readme.md

 ## The verify process
 1. The bot creates a verification request with an HTTP PUT request, providing the API key and returning the verification code (same as the game code).
 2. The bot provides the game code to the player.
+3. The player joins Niko(AS) with the game code, server respond server ip and port to user, and put the info from http part auth to verify request.
-3. The player joins Niko(AS) with the game code and receives a message confirming that the verification is successful.
+4. The player really joins the server from udp part.
+Udp part add more data to verify request and disconnect player with a message confirming that the verification is successful.
-4. The bot queries the verification results with an HTTP GET request, providing the API key and the verification code.
+5. The bot queries the verification results with an HTTP GET request, providing the API key and the verification code.
-5. After the verification process is finished, the bot can use an HTTP DELETE request, providing the API key and the verification code, to delete the verification request before it automatically expires.
+6. After the verification process is finished, the bot can use an HTTP DELETE request, providing the API key and the verification code, to delete the verification request before it automatically expires.

 ## User Verify Example
 Verify success will only be shown once.